gino2010/GICG/README.md

 ======
 This project will help you to find available Google ip address, and Generate configuring content for [Dnsmasq].

-You have to know about one thing that there are lots available Google ips and you can enjoy Google service using them.
+You have to know about one thing that there are lots of available Google ips and you can enjoy Google service using them.

-So this is reason why write this project.
+ This is reason why I write this project.

 This is pilot project now.
 So only test in specific environment.